-Sleep is something that moms with little babies dream about.
+Sleep is something that moms with babies dream about.
 We all want to follow our babies’ cues and do what’s best for them.
-We also want to them to sleep more at night so we all can feel well rested and better in the morning.
-It can be confusing and difficult to know what to do to help baby sleep better, especially if this is your first baby, so if you’re not sure what to do or where to turn to when it comes to baby’s sleep these baby sleep books will help.
+We also want them to sleep more at night, so we all can feel well-rested and better in the morning.
+It can be confusing and difficult to know what to do to help baby sleep better, especially if this is your first baby, so if you’re not sure what to do or where to turn to when it comes to baby’s sleep, these baby sleep books will help.
 These books cover baby’s sleep rhythms, good routines to follow during the first year, and some tricks that can help you along the way.

 1. Secrets of The Baby Whisperer by Tracy Hogg and Melinda Blau

 This book is a go-to resource for a lot of families.
 Tracy Hogg, the author, shares her more than twenty years’ experience and gives parents tips that will help them conquer each parenting battle–especially sleep.
 In her book, she shares simple, accessible programs in which you will learn:

 • E.A.S.Y.– how to get baby to eat, play, and sleep on a schedule that will make every member of the household’s life easier and happier.